Ilia Malinin

-Ilia Malinin (born December 2, 2004) is an American competitive figure skater.
-He is a two-time World champion (2024, 2025), two-time Grand Prix Final champion (2023, 2024), seven-time Grand Prix gold medalist, four-time Challenger Series gold medalist, and three-time U.S. national champion (2023–25).
+Ilia Malinin (born December 2, 2004) is an American figure skater.
+He is a 2026 Olympic Games team event gold medalist, three-time World champion (2024, 2025, 2026), three-time Grand Prix Final champion (2023, 2024, 2025), seven-time Grand Prix gold medalist, four-time Challenger Series gold medalist, and four-time U.S. national champion (2023–26).
 At the junior level, Malinin is the 2022 World Junior champion and a two-time Junior Grand Prix gold medalist.
-He holds the current world junior record for the men's short program, free skate, and combined score, as well as the senior record for the men's free skate.
+He holds the current world junior record for the men's free skate and combined score, as well as the senior record for the men's free skate.

-Malinin is the first and only skater to successfully land a fully rotated quadruple Axel, widely regarded as the hardest jump in figure skating, in international competition.
-He accomplished this feat on his first attempt at the 2022 U.S. International Classic, and has since successfully performed the jump numerous times in competition.
-In September 2022, he was named to Time magazine's Time 100 Next List of emerging leaders from around the world who are shaping the future and defining the next generation of leadership.
+Malinin is the only skater to successfully land a fully rotated quadruple Axel in international competition, accomplishing this feat at the 2022 CS U.S. International Classic and performing it multiple times since.
+In September 2022, he was named to Time magazine's Time 100 Next List.
+He is nicknamed "Quad God", a reference to his signature quadruple jumps.

-Personal life and education
+Early life and education

-Ilia Malinin was born on December 2, 2004, in Fairfax, Virginia.
-He is the son of Tatiana Malinina, a Russian-born Olympic skater who competed internationally for Uzbekistan and was the 1999 Grand Prix of Figure Skating Final champion, 1999 Four Continents champion, and ten-time Uzbek national champion; and Roman Skorniakov, also a Russian-born Olympic skater who competed for Uzbekistan and was a seven-time Uzbek national champion.
-His younger sister Liza also competes in figure skating.
-He was given the Russian masculine form of his mother's surname because his parents were concerned that his father's surname would be too difficult to pronounce.
-His maternal grandfather, Valery Malinin, is a former competitor for the Soviet Union and currently works as a skating coach in Novosibirsk, Russia.
+Ilia Malinin was born on December 2, 2004, in Fairfax County, Virginia.
+He is the son of Tatiana Malinina, an Olympic skater who competed for Uzbekistan and was the 1999 Grand Prix of Figure Skating Final champion, 1999 Four Continents champion, and ten-time Uzbek national champion; and Roman Skorniakov, also an Olympic skater who competed for Russia before switching to Uzbekistan and was a seven-time Uzbek national champion.
+His younger sister Elli Beatrice “Liza” Malinina, who was born on January 21st, 2015, also competes in figure skating.
+He was given his mother's surname (in the masculine inflection) because his parents were concerned that his father's surname would be too difficult to pronounce.
+He is fluent in Russian.
+His maternal grandfather, Valery Malinin, is a former competitor for the Soviet Union and works as a skating coach in Novosibirsk, Russia.

-Malinin attended George C. Marshall High School in Falls Church, Virginia, where he graduated in 2023 and his favorite subject was physics.
+Malinin attended George C. Marshall High School, where he graduated in 2023.
+His favorite subject while in high school was Physics.
 He currently attends George Mason University.
-He is fluent in English and Russian.
-Malinin is also known for his Instagram handle "ilia_quadg0d_malinin", which he adopted in late 2020 as inspiration for the quadruple jumps that he was striving to learn.

 Career

 Early career

-Malinin began skating at the age of six in 2010 under the tutelage of his parents in Reston, Virginia.
+Malinin began skating at the age of six in 2011 under the tutelage of his parents in Reston, Virginia.
 When he was a child, he often preferred playing soccer to training in a cold arena, but his grandfather advised his parents to be patient, saying "he'll [gain] his triple jumps, [and then] you won't be able to drag him away.”
 He went on to become the 2016 U.S. national juvenile champion, the 2017 U.S. national intermediate champion, and the 2019 U.S. national novice bronze medalist.
 Internationally, Malinin is the 2018 Asian Open Trophy champion at the advanced novice level and the 2018 Golden Bear of Zagreb silver medalist.